 With the IDS-2, users will benefit from:

 The IDS-2 is designed for use by a psychologist or professional who has had training and/or experience in administering cognitive or developmental assessments to children and adolescents.
-Users in the UK would be qualified with an HCPC registration as a Practitioner Psychologist and/or be a Chartered Psychologist with the BPS.
+Users in the UK would be qualified with an HCPC registration as a Practitioner Psychologist and/or be a Chartered Psychologist with the BPS, or would be a paediatrician registered with the GMC.
 Child Psychologists and those with the protected title of Educational Psychologist, Clinical Psychologist, Forensic Psychologist, or Counselling Psychologist are also typically considered qualified to administer the IDS-2.

 All IDS-2 users are encouraged to work with the Hogrefe team as we encourage e-learning and other learning opportunities, where examples of the administration process and item types are reviewed and discussed.
 Contact firstname.lastname@example.org to learn more.